 In addition to being the entertainment capital of the world, Los Angeles is well known for its idyllic weather and Hollywood stardom.
 The city offers a variety of tourist attractions which include over 100 museums, Universal Studios, The Hollywood Walk of Fame, The Getty Center and Venice Beach.

-At the base of the Santa Monica Mountains, you’ll find the 1,600-foot-tall peak of Mount Hollywood, where you’ll see the famed Hollywood sign and the Griffith Observatory.
+At the base of the Santa Monica Mountains, you’ll find Mount Hollywood, where you’ll see the famed Hollywood sign and the Griffith Observatory.
 Los Angeles is known to be a cultural mecca and has hosted the Summer Olympics, twice.
 It comes as no surprise that more than 47 million people visit the city, annually.

 Located on a peninsula between the Pacific Ocean and San Francisco Bay, San Francisco is one of the most popular tourist destinations in California.
 The city offers breathtaking views of the San Francisco Bay, a drowned river valley that was submerged during the melting of the last glacial ice sheet, and the famed Golden Gate Bridge (which is actually red).